ckeditor/ckeditor4-docs/guides/plugin_sdk/integration_with_acf/README.md

 an object implementing the {@link CKEDITOR.feature} interface.
 Read the API documentation for more details.

 ## Integrating with ACF to activate editor features

-Once we made the editor to work with the new content type, this is a good moment to check what would happen if the **Abbreviation** plugin was enabled but {@link CKEDITOR.config#allowedContent} deliberately discarded the `<abbr>` tag:
+Once we made the editor to work with the new content type, this is a good moment to check what would happen if the **Abbreviation** plugin was enabled but the {@link CKEDITOR.config#allowedContent} deliberately discarded the `<abbr>` tag:

 	CKEDITOR.replace( 'editor1', {